 To make matters worse, in the early 1980s, the United States Department of Agriculture began a campaign to raise the price of milk by reducing the national cow herd.
 A buyout program led to many dairy cattle being slaughtered for beef, and it was typically the non-Holstein breeds that suffered most.
 By 1985 the Dutch Belted breed was in a perilous predicament.

 However, help was on the way.
 The few devoted Dutch Belted breeders left began increasing the breed’s numbers through the process of upgrading.
 Interest in pasture-raised livestock in the 1990s brought with it an interest in heritage breeds that were designed to function best on grass, including the Dutch Belted.
-As a result, the future of this unique breed is looking much brighter.
-In fact, its numbers have increased so much that American Dutch Belteds are being used to revive the breed in its native Holland.
+As a result, the future of this unique breed is looking somewhat brighter.
+In fact, while still far from secure, its numbers have increased enough that American Dutch Belteds are being used to revive the breed in its native Holland.

 While some hobby farmers keep Dutch Belted cattle just for their looks, the primary purpose of the breed is to produce milk, particularly in a grass-based system.
 Dutch Belted milk works well for making cream, butter, and cheese, but it is great just for drinking, as well.

 Other uses of the breed include draft work and beef production.
 At present, breeders caution against raising Dutch Belted cattle for meat, since they are still fairly rare.
 However, there does seem to be potential for breeding Dutch Belted bulls to beef-type cows in order to raise crossbred calves for beef.

 The Dutch Belted is known for its sweet, trusting nature and its amazing patience.
 It is a very smart breed that quickly catches on to what is expected of it, and it will amply reward its owner’s loving care.

 Most Dutch Belteds are sound, healthy animals, typically free from the metabolic problems that plague the higher-producing breeds.
 Both their feet and their udders are structurally sound.